macloo/flask-exercise/README.md

 It is also possible to use other data sources to generate pages with Flask, including various SQL and NoSQL databases ([see the docs](http://flask.pocoo.org/docs/0.12/patterns/)).

 This CSV method is quite handy for smaller apps, as CSV files are easy for most people to work with and can be exported from any spreadsheet application.

+The completed app is fully contained in the folder *final_app* in this repo.
+You can run *presidents.py* in that folder to see the final result.